 Since 3D modeling provides a better representation of designs, they are more effective than 2D drawings when you need to wow a client or help them visualize a project.
 If you're trying to sell a home design, for example, to individual buyers or a development company, a 3D model can get the quality of your design across more effectively than any flat drawing ever could.

 Additionally, if you're planning communities or other large-scale projects, you may need to submit your plans to a governing body for approval or to compete with other firms interested in securing a contract with an investor or government.
 In competition, you should do everything possible to separate yourself from other firms, and a 3D model can do just that.
-A 3D model can also speed up the approval process since they're easier for non-technically minded individuals to understand.
+A 3D model can also speed up the approval process since they're easier for most people to understand.

 For example, if a client insists on a certain design that's not possible given the project's specs and environment, you can compare the corrected model to the flawed model to illustrate the problem with the previous design.
 Often, you'll need a client to sign off on any changes to a project, so these 3D models can help illustrate needed changes to clients who might not understand why the original design isn't possible.

-Since 3D modeling comes with so many advantages for architectural and engineering firms, you should work with a company that can provide you with all things 3D.
-Whether it be 3D models, renderings or other visualization services, Designblendz can help you bring your designs to life.
-Our experienced team of 3D artists, architects and builders are ready to assist with producing 3D animations, 3D renderings and 3D printed models to help you wow clients and produce the highest quality designs.
+Since 3D modeling comes with so many advantages for architectural and engineering firms, consider working with a company that can provide you with all things 3D.
+Whether it is 3D models, renderings or other visualization services, we can help you bring your designs to life.